 I would never recommend a synthetic hormone for a long term solution, so I cannot recommend melatonin as a sleep aid.
 There are many other products out there designed to support our body’s natural production of melatonin and help us sleep.
 Here are some of my favorites:

-This homeopathic formula is designed to help you fall asleep.
+- Sleepology: Homeopathic formula designed to help you fall asleep.

-CBD oil can help calm your body to encourage a better nights rest.
+- CBD Gels: Can help calm your body and help you get a better nights rest.

 Creating a cozy sleep space